Local heights on Galois covers of the projective line: Potential theory on Berkovich analytic curves

 holds.
 Here $r$ is an arbitrary point in $X(\overline{k})$ outside the support of $f$. \end{prop} \begin{proof} By Proposition \ref{properties}(i) we have:

 By integrating against $g_{\mu_\xx,r}$ we obtain:

 On the other hand, by Proposition \ref{properties}(ii) and (iii) we have:

-The proposition follows. \end{proof} Compare with \cite{zh}, Theorem 4.6(iii) which states that $\log|f|(r)+ (\mathrm{div} f,r)_a$ is constant outside the support of $ f$.
-Using potential theory we are thus able to interpret this constant as a suitable integral over $\xx$.
+The proposition follows. \end{proof} In \cite{zh}, Theorem 4.6(iii) it is stated that with notations as in the above proposition $\log|f|(r)+(\mathrm{div} f,r)_a$ is constant outside the support of $f$.
+Using Thuillier's thesis we are thus able to interpret this constant as a suitable integral over $\xx$.